ljwagerfield/ljwagerfield.github.io/customer-discovery.md

 >   The market is a superset of your customers - ["market type is everything"](http://steveblank.com/2009/09/10/customer-development-manifesto-part-4/)

--   Continuous process.
+-   Continuous qualitative process.

--   Qualitative.
-Broad and shallow - avoid deep analysis.

--   Goal is to highlight:

-    -   Validity of your 'market type' assumption: new, existing, re-segment niche/price.

-    -   New search spaces for formulating hypotheses.

-    -   Analogues to alleviate testing.
+-   Initially perform brief secondary research.

+    -   Provides a quick sanity check.

+    -   However, most valuable market research comes from talking to the market.

 -   Share your idea with friends.